ESbros/webp2jpg/README.md

 # webp2jpg
-### Transformar imagenes webp a jpg
+### Transform webp to jpg images

-Pasar la direccion de la carpeta que contiene las imagenes
+Pass the address of the folder containing the images

 ## Dependencies
 Pillow                  6.0.0